hensm/fx_cast/CONTRIBUTING.md

 Try to keep the line length under 80 characters by splitting lines within the string with a backslash at the end of the line and a double indent on the next line.
 To escape characters (like other double quotes), prepend with a `$\`.

+Ensure the installer script file is saved as UTF-8 with BOM.